thomasbeckford/mamali-abag/README.md

 ## Things that can be improved:

+- Stop using Material UI (there are better libraries)

 - Add tests

 - Create a custom hook for localstorage (if needed), or use a persist tool for state managment